 - Staying Overnight at Kansai Airport

 When traveling from Kansai International Airport into Osaka, your first stop will probably be the Travel Desk of Kansai Tourist Information Center.
 You can find this on the first floor of the Terminal 1 building.
 Here you can get information on transportation into the city, book tickets and also book hotels.
-Here is a map to its location.
-The official airport website also has a complete set of downloadable maps to help you find your way around the rest of the airport.
+The official airport website has a complete set of downloadable maps to help you find your way around the rest of the airport.

 Taking the train is the quickest and easiest option when traveling between Kansai International Airport and central Osaka.
 However, as Osaka is a big city, there are a number of rail services from which to choose.
 There are also other transport options such as limousine bus services or rental cars that may suit you better depending on the time of your journey and other circumstances.
 Below is a full list of options for traveling between Kansai Airport and central Osaka.